 JUST $19.95 AT http://www.POTTYDUCK.COM WITH FREE SHIPPING

 Potty Duck is available for purchase on Amazon and at http://www.PottyDuck.com.
-The package includes a soft rubber duck squirt toy with a flushing toy toilet and potty training tips and instructions from Dr. Mann, meets or exceeds all safety requirements for children’s toys, and is BPA-free and phthalate-free.
+The package includes a soft rubber duck squirt toy with a flushing toy toilet and potty training tips and instructions from Dr. Mann.
+Potty Duck meets or exceeds all safety requirements for children’s toys, and is BPA-free and phthalate-free.
 Ten percent of its proceeds go to organizations that build toilets and improve sanitation for children around the world (Honduras and elsewhere).
-Packing is handled by Logan Industries, an Indiana company that employs people with disabilities.
 For more, go to http://www.PottyDuck.com.

 ABOUT POTTY DISCOVERY LLC

-Based near Chicago, Potty Discovery LLC is a social enterprise focused on making potty training fun and easy while bringing multiple social benefits.
+Based near Chicago, Potty Discovery LLC is a social enterprise focused on making potty training fun and easier while bringing multiple social benefits.
 More at http://www.PottyDuck.com.

 PRIOR MEDIA COVERAGE: